Inca Trail to Machu Picchu

 Staying hydrated is very important, principally when hiking at altitude.
 All the travel agencies will provide you with boiled water after cooling it down at every meal when you can refill your bottles.
 The only thing you need to have with you is Water Bottle or Camel Bag.
 Bottled water is available for purchase at some locations along the trail on the first and second day, and then not until Machu Picchu

 INCA TRAIL ALTITUDE SICKNESS

 It’s common for visitors to experience altitude sickness on the second day of the Inca trail for 4 days as the incline goes from 2400m(7874 ft) to 4200m(13.779 ft).
 People are affected by altitude differently, and your level of fitness will not necessarily make a difference.
 Certain people have almost no problems at all, while others struggle.
-Show more Inca trail elevations gain.
+Show more Inca trail elevation gain.

-We recommend you gradually build up to altitude, spend at least 3 days in Cusco before hiking your 4 day Inca Trail so that your body will gradually get used to the altitude.
+We recommend you gradually build up to altitude and spend at least 3 days in Cusco before hiking your 4 day Inca Trail so that your body will gradually get used to the altitude.
 It is important to take it easy at first, rest as needed, drink lots of water, eat lightly (more carb than protein), and avoid alcohol.